Healthdirect Free Australian health advice you can count on.

 • where you plan to give birth

-• where you will go for antenatal care appointments and which health professionals you will see
+• where you will receive antenatal care and which health professionals you will see

-• how many appointments you will most likely have
+• how many appointments you are likely to have

 • where you can go for antenatal classes

 They may also offer you tests to check for health conditions that may cause problems during pregnancy or labour.
-You can decide whether to have the tests or not.
+It’s your choice whether to have any tests.

 How often will I have antenatal appointments?

-You can also go to antenatal classes to help you and your partner, if you have one, get ready for the birth.
+You can also attend to antenatal classes to help you and your partner (if you have one) prepare for the birth.
 Many hospitals run antenatal classes.
-You can ask your doctor or midwife what they recommend.
+Ask your doctor or midwife about what is available.

 Where can I give birth?

 There are several options for where you can have your baby.
-The options available to you depend on whether there are complications and where you live.
+The options available to you depend on where you live and whether you have any pregnancy complications.
+It is important that you understand the advantages and disadvantages of different birthing options.

 Making the best choice for you depends on what’s important for you and your partner.
 For example: